Details Cannot Body Wants: Stage adaptation

 When the play was to be adapted for the stage, director K. K. Seet, who was a friend of Chin, asked her to take on the lead role.
 Chin was initially hesitant as she had not acted in a long time but agreed to do so since she knew most of the play's songs by heart.

 In June 1992, the Public Entertainment Licensing Unit (PELU) of the Singapore Police Force received a request from playwright Robert Yeo for a license of the double bill Renewable Women, which featured Details Cannot Body Wants and his play Second Chance.
 By August 1992, Yeo had not received a response and called PELU.
 PELU then revealed that a license would be granted only after certain scenes of the play had been omitted or changed.
 Yeo appealed against PELU and an agreement was reached.
 Although PELU was against the "adult language" and offensive gestures (such as a scene where a character grabs their crotch) used in the play, it nevertheless approved for the play to be fully staged with an R-rating (restricting those under 18 years old of viewing the material), though all publicity materials of Renewable Women needed to have a disclaimer discouraging patrons below 18 from attending.
-Even though the term "discourage" did not imply a full-on ban of those under 18, it also implied that the NUSS was responsible for "discouraging" those under 18 to view the play.
+Even though the term "discourage" did not imply a full-on ban of those under 18, it also implied that the National University of Singapore Society (NUSS) was responsible for "discouraging" those under 18 to view the play.

 Chin accepted the decision as she believed that the play is "essentially an ideological piece" but expressed confusion over PELU marking a scene involving a simulation of a breast examination as "offensive".
 Meanwhile, Seet commented that "the play's target audience is basically those who are above 18, so the disclaimer doesn't really affect us".
 It was reported that the public relations and activities manager of NUSS was "surprised" over PELU's decision but supported it as well.
 Even though the rating was for the double bill (which meant that both Second Chance and Details Cannot Body Wants would have been Singapore's first R-rated plays), in effect, only the latter was deemed "offensive" by PELU.